plgd-dev/doc/content/en/architecture/component-overview.md

 The CoAP gateway acts act as a CoAP Client, communicating with IoT devices - CoAP Servers following the [OCF specification](https://openconnectivity.org/developer/specifications/).
 As the component diagram describes, responsibilities of the gateway are:

-- handle and maintain TCP connections comming from devices
+- handle and maintain TCP connections coming from devices
 - forward [authentication and authorization requests (see 5.5.5)](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.1.pdf#page=15)  to the Authorization Service
 - process device CRUDN operations which are by its nature forwarded to the [Resource Aggregate](#resource-aggregate) or [Resource Directory](#resource-directory)